-Ms. Kassel stated section 2.3 says "fishing is prohibited in designated ponds" pursuant to an attached map, but there is no map that has been provided to us.
-Section 4.3 cites rule 3.2 which is not below; it does not exist.
-Section 4.5 says "residents may only bring a maximum of eight guests to the pool."
+Ms. Kassel stated Section 2.3 says "Fishing is prohibited in designated ponds pursuant to an attached map", but no map was provided to us.
+Section 4.3 cites Rule 3.2 which does not exist.
+Section 4.5 says "Residents may only bring a maximum of eight guests to the pool."
 Is that per family or per resident?
 I think that should be explicit.